-- Sections Of A WordPress Post
+- Features Of A WordPress Post

-- Guidelines For Adding Content In WordPress
+- Guidelines For Adding Content To WordPress Posts

 - Posting Content In WordPress – Review

-(click image above to enlarge)
+(click image to enlarge)

 WordPress Posts are the content type that you will mostly use for writing and publishing new content in WordPress …

-A blank, new Post is created …
+A blank Post is created …

 WordPress offers both a Visual Editor and an HTML Editor for adding text.

 To learn how to use the WordPress editor, go here: